plotly/plotly.github.io/_posts/plotly2/2016-07-07-how-to-make-a-heatmap.md

 ---
 layout: tutorial-single_layout
 title: Heatmaps in Plotly 2.0
-subtitle: A graphical representation of data where the individual values contained in a matrix are represented as colors.
+subtitle: A graphical representation of data where the individual values contained in a matrix are represented as colors
 permalink: /make-a-heatmap/
-imageurl: ../static/images/heat-map/heat-thumb.png
+imageurl: ../static/images/heat-map/new thumb.png
 state: active
 tags: scientific
 order: 2
-meta_description: A tutorial on how to make a heatmap in Plotly 2.0.
+meta_description: Create a heatmap using the the Plotly 2.0 data visualization tool
 popularity: featured
 carouselimageurl:
 actioncall: How to Make a Heatmap in Plotly 2.0